• Home

 After initialization is complete, your flags and the client are only available after your app has mounted.
 Use this method if you prefer to render your app first, and then process flag updates after rendering is complete.

-The React SDK automatically subscribes to flag change events after your app has mounted, which opens a streaming connection.
-We recommend explicitly enabling streaming mode.
-To enable streaming mode, specify a streaming: true attribute in your options object.
-When streaming is disabled, no live updates occur.
+The React Web SDK automatically subscribes to flag change events after your app has mounted, which opens a streaming connection.

 This behavior is different from the JavaScript SDK, where you need to opt in to event listening.
 To learn more about how the JavaScript SDK handles flag change events, read Subscribing to flag changes.

-After your code has initialized the React SDK, use withLDConsumer to access flag values and the LaunchDarkly client.
+After your code has initialized the React Web SDK, use withLDConsumer to access flag values and the LaunchDarkly client.
 The return value of withLDConsumer is a wrapper function that takes your component and returns a React component injected with flags and ldClient as props.

 Here's how: